SlithyMatt/x16-xci/README.md

 When VERA elements are using 16 colors (as all elements in XCI game do), the color is specified by a four-bit value, or a single hex digit, representing 0 through 15.
 Despite how the palette may be configured, color 0 of every palette offset is transparent, so it might as well be black, as shown above.
 As we can see, the next color value is white, which is color index 1.
 So, a bitmap where each byte is hex ```01``` would have alternating transparent and white pixels.
 Looking down the palette, we can see that color index 2 is a medium red, as the blue and green values are set to zero, but the red value is set to 8, which is the middle intensity between 1 and 15.
 Making each byte of a bitmap hex ```12``` would have alternating white and red pixels, with no transparency.
 We will see more concrete examples of hex-encoded bitmaps in the next two sections, which will assume the default palette.

 #### Tiles Hex File
 The tiles for XCI games are 8x8 pixels, with 4 bits per pixel.
 So, for the hex file, each hex character will represent a pixel of a tile, and 64 characters (32 bytes) are required to define one tile.
 XCI allows for up to 720 different tiles to be defined in this file, but at least 177 need to be defined.
 This is because tile indices 32 (space) through 176 (tilde) will be an ASCII character font.
 Included with the XCI development kit is an example tile set that defines a default character font and some other basic tiles that are needed for the menu and toolbar.
 But, you are completely free to redefine all of them, just remember the usage of those ASCII character tiles for the menu and text field is fixed.
+Also, the characters should use color 1 for their foreground and 6 for their background, just like the initial X16 BASIC screen, so that the configuration can effectively switch out those colors in other palette offsets.
+If colors other than those are used in ASCII tiles, they will not chage their color values from palette offset 0.

 Also note that while tiles being used for the menu, text field and tool will be using palette offset zero, as defined by the palette hex file, within the levels, any tile may be used with any of the palette offsets available in the current zone.
 This means that tiles (and sprites!) can be used as overlays on the level bitmap to add additional color depth.
 Tiles can also be flipped both horizontally and vertically.